cl91/NeptuneOS/docs/Developer-Guide.md

 of.
 On Neptune OS this architecture is dramatically simplified: the file system drivers act exclusively as clients to the cache manager, and do not need to worry about handling cached read/write IRPs because those are handled transparently by the Executive.
-The only role of the read/write IRP dispatch routines of a file system driver on Neptune OS is to translate file offsets into disk offsets for the on-disk files, typically by generating a series of associated IRPs in response to the read/write IRP directed to a file object.
-When the file system driver needs to access the on-disk metadata, it can call the cache manager to enable cached access for these in order to increase performance.
+The only role of the read IRP dispatch routines of a file system driver on Neptune OS is to translate file offsets into disk offsets for the on-disk files, typically by generating a series of associated IRPs in response to the read IRP directed to a file object.
+The role of the WRITE IRP in a file system driver is even simpler: it only needs to handle appending to a file, ie. extension of the file size.
+When the file system driver receives a WRITE IRP, it simply needs to allocate the required amount of spaces in the file system and inform the server of the translated offsets, again by generating a series of associated WRITE IRP to the underlying disk device, which the Executive will intercept.
+When the file system driver needs to access file system metadata on the disk, the cache manager will also enable cached access for them in order to increase performance.

-The Windows file system driver architecture implies that on Windows/ReactOS, IRPs often flow from the IO manager to the file system driver, and then get reflected back to the IO manager, which in turn redirects the IRPs to the file system driver for a second time, typically with some flags adjusted.
+In the Windows/ReactOS file system driver architecture, IRPs often flow from the IO manager to the file system driver, and then get reflected back to the IO manager, which in turn redirects the IRPs to the file system driver for a second time, typically with some flags adjusted.
 This recursive behavior is OK for Windows since drivers run in kernel mode.
 On a microkernel operating system such as Neptune OS, this would incur unacceptable performance penalties due to the number of context switches needed.
-The aforementioned design decisions on Neptune OS are chosen precisely in order to minimize said number of context switches.
-On Neptune OS, for IO operations initiated by a "userspace" client, the flow of IRPs is always uni-directional and goes from the IO manager in the Executive to the file system driver, and then to the underlying storage disk driver.
+The aforementioned design decisions for Neptune OS file system drivers are chosen precisely in order to minimize said context switches.
+On Neptune OS, the flow of IRPs is always uni-directional and goes from the IO manager in the Executive to the file system driver, and then to the underlying storage disk driver.
 If the file object being read from or written to has caching enabled, these IRPs will be examined by the Executive and intercepted and completed immediately if they can be fulfilled directly from the cached data.

+Despite the architectural differences with Windows/ReactOS, the programming interfaces for file system drivers on Neptune OS remain largely compatible with those on Windows/ReactOS.
-In particular, on Windows there is a set of so-called "fast-IO" routines that are implemented by the file system runtume library FsRtl (although file system drivers can choose to implement their own versions of the fast-IO routines, Microsoft recommends that they simply call the FsRtl routines directly, and most file system drivers follow this recommendation).
+It is our hope that by consulting the Driver Porting Guide below, a programmer familiar with Windows file system driver writing can comfortably port an existing Windows/ReactOS file system driver to Neptune OS without much difficulty.
+In fact, much of the driver porting work involves deleting code, rather than writing new code, due to the above-mentioned simplifications of the driver architecture.
+For instance, on Windows there is a set of so-called "fast-IO" routines that are implemented by the file system runtume library FsRtl (although file system drivers can choose to implement their own versions of the fast-IO routines, Microsoft recommends that they simply call the FsRtl routines directly, and most file system drivers follow this recommendation).
 These fast IO routines are called by the IO manager to handle the cache-hit cases of IO without calling into file system-specific code.
 It should be apparent from above that on Neptune OS the interception of the IRPs and their fulfillment from the cached data is functionally equivalent to what these fast IO routines do.
 On Neptune OS, the boilerplate code for fast IO routines that file system driver authors need to write on Windows are completely eliminated, and driver authors do not need to worry about manually enabling fast IO and other fast-IO related businesses, as these are handled by the system automatically and transparently.

-In terms of synchronization, on Windows/ReactOS, most file system drivers will need to carefully guard concurrent write operations in order to maintain consistency of data.
+Likewise, in terms of synchronization, on Windows/ReactOS most file system drivers will need to carefully guard concurrent write operations in order to maintain consistency of data.
-Typically they acquire Executive resources to prevent write operations from proceeding until the read operations are done (concurrent read operations are allowed).
-On Neptune OS this is unnecessary as the Executive handles this on the server side: the server never sends write IRPs to a file system driver unless all the relevant read operations on that file have been completed.
+Typically they acquire Executive resources (a type of read-write lock in the Windows kernel) to prevent write operations from proceeding until the read operations are done (concurrent read operations are allowed).
+On Neptune OS this is completely unnecessary as the WRITE IRPs are used only for extending a file, and therefore no READ IRPs will be sent for the file region before the WRITE IRP is completed.
+When porting from Windows/ReactOS, these Executive resources and the relevant locking and unlocking calls should therefore be removed (we don't provide them anyway).

 Similarly, features such as byte-range locks are implemented transparently on the server side.
-Client drivers do not need any special code to implement them.
+Client drivers do not need any special code to implement them and should remove the relevant code when porting from Windows/ReactOS.

 ### Cache Manager
-The cache manager of Neptune OS is designed to ensure consistency and guarantees up-to-date access of the same on-disk data, even when the data are referenced in different file objects mapped in different processes.
-The meaning of this guarantee is two-fold: for the same file object mapped in different processes, the Neptune OS cache manager guarantees that all the virtual pages corresponding to the same file region map to the same physical page containing the file data.
-Secondly, if (parts of) two file objects refer to the same on-disk data region, we ensure that the write operations performed on one file object is seen immediately by all other file objects.
+The cache manager of Neptune OS is designed to ensure consistent cached access for the file system and block device data for both "userspace" NT clients and file system drivers.
+This works across process boundary: for the same file object mapped in different processes, the Neptune OS cache manager guarantees that all virtual pages corresponding to the same file region map to the same physical page containing the file data.
+When the client driver writes to a cached file region, it sends the server a notification about the dirty pages.
-Most importantly, this includes handling the case of caching both an on-disk file and its underlying volume device object.
-In this case we guarantee that the data written to the volume file object is seen immediately by anyone caching the on-disk file, and vice versa.
-Additionally, we also guarantee that there is always only one single copy of the same on-disk data in physical memory, so if an application or driver enables cached access for both a file (in a FS) and its underlying volume object, we guarantee that only one single set of physical pages will contain the cached file data.
-This guarantee is known as the "no-aliasing" guarantee of the Neptune OS cache manager.

-Note this non-aliasing guarantee applies to both the case where the cluster size of the file system volume is an integer multiple of PAGE_SIZE (eg. 4K file system cluster size on an x86 machine), and the case where the cluster size is smaller than one VM page.
-In the latter case it is possible that some data belonging to one on-disk file with caching enabled may be seen by another driver that enabled caching to a different on-disk file.
-The Neptune OS cache manager will ensure that reading and writing will never spill over to the region that does not belong to a file, as long as the driver uses the interfaces provided by the cache manager to do the reading and writing.
-It is however, possible that a malicious driver can access these data if it bypasses the cache manager interfaces.
-In this case, the recommended solution is to completely disallow caching for this driver, or reformat the file system volume with cluster size that is at least one page size.
+Server then updates the dirty status in the cache map, and flushes the caches appropriately.
+For file sections mapped in a NT client process, the server will query the dirty bit in the page directory to determine the dirty status when flushing the cache.

+The NT system service `NtFlushBuffersFile` can be used to initiate a cache flush explicitly.
+It is important to note that `NtFlushBuffersFile` only guarantees that the IO operations that have been completed at the time when this service is called will be flushed once the service routine returns.
+It makes no guarantee about the ongoing IO operations or future IO operations that are initiated after the service is called.
+The `NtFlushBuffersFile` is similar to the `fsync` system call in Unix and Unix-like systems.

+#### Write-back caching and stable page write

+Discuss the lack of stable page write and the problem for check-summing devices.

 ### Driver Porting Guide

 Summary of issues mentioned above.
 Guide to porting drivers from ReactOS and Windows WDM.

 #### General Issues

-Header file:
+##### Header file
 Include `ntddk.h` (under `public/ddk/inc`) as the master header file.

+##### `DEVICE_OBJECT`

-DEVICE_OBJECT.Characteristics has been merged with DEVICE_OBJECT.Flags to form a 64-bit flag, so replace DEVICE_OBJECT.Characteristics with DEVICE_OBJECT.Flags.
+`DEVICE_OBJECT.Characteristics` has been merged with `DEVICE_OBJECT.Flags` to form a 64-bit flag, so replace `DEVICE_OBJECT.Characteristics` with `DEVICE_OBJECT.Flags`.

-IO Transfer Type:
+##### IO Transfer Type

 Elaborate on how our architecture (running drivers in separate address spaces) changes certain ways in which IO transfer types are implemented.